garbagetown/guideline/source_en/ArchitectureInDetail/MessageManagement.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | Messages should be classified into following 3 types depending on the message contents.
-| When defining any message, it important to note to its type.
+| When defining any message, it important to note its type.

 .. _message-level-table-label: